pal1000/mesa-dist-win/buildscript/readme.md

 ## 3. Build process

 The script acts like a Wizard asking for the following during execution:
-- architecture for which you want to build mesa - type "y " for x64, otherwise x86 is selected;
+- architecture for which you want to build mesa - type "y" for x64, otherwise x86 is selected;
 - if you need to build LLVM.
 You only need to do it once for each architecture you target when new version is out and this doesn't happen very often;
-- if you are running Visual Studio 2017 and Ninja build system is installed, if you want to build LLVM with MSVC 2015 toolset;
+- if you are running Visual Studio 2017 and Ninja build system is installed, the script asks if you want to build LLVM with MSVC 2015 toolset instead of 2017;
 - if you want to build LLVM with Ninja build system instead of Msbuild (only if you opted for default toolset, e.g. MSVC 2017 toolset with Visual Studio 2017 or MSVC 2015 toolset with Visual Studio 2015);
 - if you want to build S3 texture compression library (only asked if mingw-w64 is detected and library source code is present in the appropriate location);
 - if you want to build mesa or quit;